 Any new things you want to learn will require effort and commitment.
 Flamenco is not too easy, but if you like it, you will learn and improve quickly.

 It will depend on your current level and your level of involvement.
-But, I can say, going from nothing to touching something satisfactory is a quick process.
+But, I can say, going from nothing to playing something satisfactory is a quick process.

 Lessons will be online, via Skype or any other video call platform.
 Each lesson will be structured according to your level and personal goals.